mozilla/fx-private-relay/METRICS.md

 [Navigation Bar, Upgrade Button]: #ctx-navbar-upgrade "Details for the Upgrade button in the Navigation Bar"
 [Navigation Bar, User Menu]: #ctx-navbar-user "Details for the User menu button in the Navigation Bar"
 [Navigation Bar]: #ctx-navbar "Details for the Navigation Bar"
-[Phone Masks]: #ctx-phones "Details for the Phone Masks Dashboard"
 [Phone Masks, Introduction]: #ctx-phones-button-upgrade "Details for the Phone Masks Dashboard when introducing the plan."
 [Phone Survey]: #ctx-surveys-phone "Details for the Phone Survey"
 [Premium Onboarding]: #ctx-onboarding-premium "Details for the Relay Premium onboarding process"
 [Premium Page, Call to Action]: #ctx-premium-cta "Details for the call-to-action section on the Premium Upsell page"
 [Premium Page, Plan Matrix]: #ctx-premium-matrix "Details for the Plan Matrix on the Premium Upsell page"
 [Premium Page]: #ctx-premium "Details for elements on the Premium Upsell Page"
+[Server Events]: #ctx-server "Details for website events that originate on the API server"
 [Universal Measurement Protocol]: https://developers.google.com/analytics/devguides/collection/protocol/v1 "Measurement Protocol Overview for Universal Analytics"

 ### <a name="ctx-landing">Landing Page</a>